slevithan/oniguruma-to-es/README.md

 ): OnigurumaAst;
 ```

 An error is thrown if the pattern isn't valid in Oniguruma.
-But unlike `toRegExp` and `toDetails`, `toOnigurumaAst` doesn't evaluate whether the pattern can be emulated in JavaScript.
+Unlike `toRegExp` and `toRegExpDetails`, `toOnigurumaAst` doesn't evaluate whether the pattern can be emulated in JavaScript.

 ### `EmulatedRegExp`

-Works the same as JavaScript's native `RegExp` constructor in all contexts, but can be given results from `toDetails` to produce the same result as `toRegExp`.
+Works the same as JavaScript's native `RegExp` constructor in all contexts, but can be given results from `toRegExpDetails` to produce the same result as `toRegExp`.

 ```ts
 class EmulatedRegExp extends RegExp {